Yossi/agent-stats-utils/README.md

 group_id is the id present in the link to the group (and other places if you know how to find it).

 In summary, the search order is group_id+.txt, custom_template.txt, template.txt .

+The included template with .txt extention is for G+ formatting.
+You can create your own templates with different extentions as long as you follow the naming convention laid out above.
+To have the script use those templates you must pass the extention to -e.
+For example say you want to use custom_template.html (template.html is included in the repo as an example), you would pass -e html .
+There is a special case for -e debug .
+This will show all the data that gets passed to the templates as a dictionary.
+Intended to be used as an aid to creating new templates from scratch.

 ## Stat validation
 Often stats get screwed up.
 Usually because agent-stats.com botched the OCR.